22 June 2019

 We are slowly killing it.

-Millie then lightened the mood with a humerus monologue about doors - it will brill!
+Millie then lightened the mood with a humerus monologue about doors - it was brill!

 15-18 Age Group, 9 Attending

 To kick off the protest monologues, the young writers read Greta Thunberg's speech to the United Nations.
 As a young person speaking about climate change, it was important that we analysed how she is speaking and what she is saying.
 We were all in agreement that Greta simplifies her language and her message in order to reach audiences of all ages.
-Thomas also picked up on her use of metaphors and suggested that this may be for the reason of creating imagery.
+Thomas also picked up on her use of metaphors and the importance of this in creating imagery.

-We then read Carol Churchil's monologue in 'Far Away' and noted how the character is speaking to herself, rather than to an audience.
+We then read Caryl Churchil's monologue in 'Far Away' and noted how the character is speaking to herself, rather than to an audience.

 To consider how dialogue needs to sound natural the writers then spoke for a minute uninterrupted about lamps (which, of course, Thomas excelled at).
 We also read Lungs by Duncan MacMillan as his writing style is very natural and choppy.